Enlarged Tonsils and Adenoids

-Obstructive sleep apnea (see Sleep Apnea): Some children with enlarged tonsils and adenoids snore and stop breathing for brief periods during sleep.
+Obstructive sleep apnea: Some children with enlarged tonsils and adenoids snore and stop breathing for brief periods during sleep.
 As a result, oxygen levels in the blood may be low, and children may wake up frequently and be sleepy during the day.
-Rarely, obstructive sleep apnea caused by enlarged tonsils and adenoids has serious complications, such as high blood pressure in the lungs (pulmonary hypertension—see Pulmonary Hypertension) and changes in the heart due to pulmonary hypertension (cor pulmonale—see Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).
+Rarely, obstructive sleep apnea caused by enlarged tonsils and adenoids has serious complications, such as high blood pressure in the lungs (pulmonary hypertension) and changes in the heart due to pulmonary hypertension (cor pulmonale—see Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).

-Weight loss or lack of weight gain: Children may not eat sufficiently because of pain or because breathing takes constant physical effort.
+Weight loss or lack of weight gain: Children may not eat sufficiently because of pain resulting from infections or because breathing takes constant physical effort.

 Usually, to view the back of the nose and throat, doctors insert a flexible viewing tube through the nose (called a nasopharyngoscope).
 Doctors also look for redness of the tonsils, enlargement of lymph nodes at the jaw and in the neck, and the effect of the tonsils on breathing.

 Obstructive sleep apnea is suspected when parents report that the child stops breathing during sleep.
-In such cases, doctors may recommend polysomnography.
+In such cases, doctors may recommend the child undergo a sleep study (polysomnography).
 For this test, the child is monitored while sleeping overnight in a lab and certain measurements, including oxygen levels in the blood, are taken.

 Tonsillectomy and adenoidectomy are very common operations for children in the United States.
 Children who benefit from these operations include those who have the following:

-Doctors may recommend adenoidectomy alone for children who have the following:
+Doctors may recommend only adenoidectomy for children who have the following:

 Tonsillectomy and adenoidectomy do not seem to decrease the frequency or severity of colds or cough.